open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 [PodMonitor](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors).
-In that case, if your `OpenTelemetryCollector`resource defined a [`podMonitorSelector`](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#opentelemetrycollectorspectargetallocatorprometheuscr), then any `PodMonitors` you wish to be picked up by the TargetAllocator would need to have that same label.
+In that case, if your `OpenTelemetryCollector`resource defined a [`podMonitorSelector`](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#opentelemetrycollectorspectargetallocatorprometheuscr), then any `PodMonitors` you wish to be picked up by the Target Allocator would need to have that same label.

 {{% /alert %}}